-There are several such other coefficients which are used as parameters to carry out important calculations on ships.
+There are several such other coefficients that are used as parameters to carry out important calculations on ships.
 These calculations help to develop the hull lines.

 The body plan is the most important as well as the most useful representation of the hull lines of the ship.
 It is so important that the body plan and the reference lines are sufficient to develop the entire profile plan and half breadth plan of the ship.
 The body plan of a ship can also be used to develop a sectional area curve and Bonjean curves of the vessel.
 The lines in the body plan can help to develop a three-dimensional hull model as well as frame by structural drawings, loft drawings at the shipyard, and general arrangement.

 Step 1: The first step in designing the hull structure is the calculation of the loads on it.
-There are many specialised formulae available for calculating the wave loads on the hull of a ship.
-These formulae take into consideration the bending moment of stillwater, wave bending moment and shear forces.
+There are many specialized formulae available for calculating the wave loads on the hull of a ship.
+These formulae take into consideration the bending moment of Stillwater, wave bending moment, and shear forces.
 These are used to derive the load values which act as set points in the entire process of structural design.

 Step 3: The third step is called the midship section modulus.
 In this step, the midship section structural drawing is made by taking into consideration all the calculated scantlings.
 After this, the neutral axis is located, and the section modulus of the mid subsection is calculated.
 There are two criteria that need to be satisfied with this.
 Firstly, the midship section that is obtained should be equal to or more than the minimum section value which is obtained using the empirical formula in the rule book.
 Secondly, the stress values are needed to be calculated and it is ensured that the stress values are within the required range of safety.